Blitzkrieg (game): Reception

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer called the game an "Ambitious attempt to incorporate every aspect of modern warfare in an abstract context does not quite come off; both sides very similar [forces], and most players steer the game into boring wars of attrition."
 Palmer did note that if both players were aggressive, "the game comes alive with a bang."

+In The Playboy Winner's Guide to Board Games, game designer Jon Freeman didn't think Blitzkrieg was very good, commenting, "Politicians who try to be all things to all people tend to be as slippery and hard to pin down as Proteus, and games similarly designed give me that old Wizard of Oz feeling — that beneath the shifting facade is nothing of substance."

 In The Guide to Simulations/Games for Education and Training, Martin Campion pointed out that although the game was based upon strategies used during World War II, "Its result is more like that of World War I [...] because the two opponents are equal in power and weapons.
 So it is a lengthy game of attrition which is quite likely to be given up before it is concluded."

 In a retrospective review in The General, Robert Harmon recalled that Blitzkrieg "opened the floodgates to a host of land wargames of increasing complexity and originality."
 Harmon thought that Blitzkrieg still offered the player increased opportunities for imaginative play, saying, "The wargamer has freedom of action over a continental areas, with fewer restrictions that War and Peace or Third Reich."

 The website Unplugged Games Cafe thought that despite its age, Blitzkrieg has much to offer, saying, "It is still a good two player game and there is enough variation so it won't get stale.
 It has a WWII or early cold war feel to it."

 Wargamer Academy calls it "a good introductory game and also challenging in the advanced and optional rule forms.
 Despite its lack of correlation to an actual battle/campaign, this was a best seller."